antosubash/blog/src/_posts/abp-getting-started-p1.md

 ---
 title: "ABP Getting Started With .Net Core and EF Core.
-Part 1"
+ABP Part 1"
 excerpt: "This is an introduction to the ABP Application framework with .Net core and EF core.
 I have created a Todo App with a CRUD function."
 coverImage: "/assets/blog/preview/cover.jpg"
 date: "2021-03-05"